alejandralopezgalan/Marketing_Campaing_Top100_Youtubers_Mex/README.md

 I constructed a table with all the essential measures for the analysis, employing DAX formulas to develop these metrics.

 **1. `AvgViewsPerVideo(M)`** <br />
-Computes the average number of views per video, expressed in millions, for a YouTube channel
+Computes the average number of views per video, expressed in millions, for a YouTube channel.
 ```sql
 AvgViewsPerVideo(M) =
   VAR sumtotalviews = SUM(mx_youtubers_data2024[total_views])